Romania–Russia relations: Romanian relations with the Russian Federation

-A main source of tension now is the status of Moldova.
+A main source of tension continues to be the status of Moldova.
 The conflict over Moldova, or Bessarabia, is not new.
 It has been ongoing between Romania and Russia for over a century, due to Russia's strategic interests in the region conflicting with Romania's goal of a unified pan-Romanian state.
 Bessarabia, now known to most of the world as Moldova, was originally a region within Moldavia, and in 1812 was ceded to Russia after the Treaty of Bucharest.
 The Southern Bessarabia was regained by Moldavia in 1856 after the Treaty of Paris, but ceded back to Russia after the Treaty of Berlin.
 Bessarabia was briefly regained by Romania between 1918 and 1940, then retaken by the Soviet Union in 1940, regained by Romania after Operation Barbarossa and lost again to the Soviet Union in 1944 (confirmed by the Paris Peace Treaties in 1947).
 Romanians may view Moldova as being "stolen" by Russia.
 At the time of the fall of the Soviet Union, the Romanian language (under the controversial name of the "Moldovan language") with a Latin script was mandated as the official language of Moldova, causing conflict with non Romanian-speaking regions (namely, Gagauzia and Transnistria).
-However, Moldova opted against rejoining Romania at the time, claiming that it had a separate national identity (see: Moldova–Romania relations; movement for the unification of Romania and Moldova).
-Romanians may view Moldovans as being victims of forced Russification and brainwashing.
+However, Moldova opted against rejoining Romania at the time, claiming that it had a separate national identity (see: Moldova–Romania relations; Unification of Moldova and Romania).

 On 10 February 2015, Vladimir Evseev, the director of Moscow's Center for Political and Military Studies, has warned that if Romania allows itself to be involved in the confrontation between Russia and NATO, "it is impossible not to put various military bases in Romania on the list of targets to be neutralized with various kinds of weapons."
 He says that "Russia is terribly worried that cruise missiles may be launched [from military bases about to be built in Romania] as well".
 Romania's president Klaus Iohannis soon approved the temporary deployment of up to 250 U.S. soldiers at a military base in the east of the country.
 He has also approved a request from the U.S. to use Romania's largest airport in Otopeni as an alternative for transport operations.

 On 26 April 2021, due to a diplomatic crisis between Russia and the Czech Republic involving spies in the latter's territory, Romania expelled a diplomat at the embassy of Russia at Bucharest, Alexei Grichayev, and declared him a persona non grata in solidarity with the Czech Republic.
 Other NATO member countries also expressed intention to do similar actions.
 Time later, a video showing Grichayev allegedly trying to get classified information in Romania regarding its foreign policy, army and energy sector was released.